Non-Credit Continuing Education Flex Registration FAQs

 What is included in live classes?

-Both live online and in-person classes include 40 hours of training from an industry subject matter expert instructor, textbook/materials and (for some classes) a voucher to take the corresponding certification exam.
+Both live online and in-person classes include live training from an industry subject matter expert instructor, textbook/materials and (for some classes) a voucher to take the corresponding certification exam.

 How does a "live online" class work?

 Just like an in-person class, you will participate in live online classes on a specific schedule.
 Most classes meet Monday-Friday, 8 a.m. - 4 p.m.
 You will learn directly from an instructor and have the opportunity to interact with the instructor and your fellow learners.

 The big difference is: you can participate in a live online class from any location where you have a good Internet connection.
 Live online courses use Zoom, WebEx or a similar conferencing tool to provide a virtual classroom environment.

 We will send you login information prior to the class start date.
 On the day of class, you can log in from any location and start learning.